ashleysally00/-module-2-js-final-project-ashley-rice/devlog.md

 ```

 This takes care of the timer on the screen and makes it show the correct count
-As a whole number and start over (web dev simplified video)
+as a whole number and start over (web dev simplified video)
 But need to get the end time;

 ```